 PCS aims to leverage on packaging technology to gain competitive edge in innovation and creativity through several strategies.
 This include organising seminars to inculcate the importance of packaging concepts and technology and promote awareness on the importance of packaging functional performance in terms of consumer needs and impact on health and environment.
 To further reinforce sustainable packaging materials, concepts and practices, PCS organizes the Annual Singapore Packaging Star (SPSA) Award, facilitates the Asia Star Award and the World Star Award competitions to allow members to display their creativity and to keep themselves abreast of the packaging laws and regulations.

-The Objectives of the Packaging Council of Singapore
+The Objectives of the Packaging Council of Singapore are:

 - To be the voice of the packaging industry in Singapore and act as a catalyst to bring about growth and development in the packaging industry.